Takht Sri Patna Sahib

 Takht Sri Patna Sahib also known as Takhat Sri Harimandir Ji, Patna Sahib, is one of the five takhts of the Sikhs, located in Patna, Bihar, India.
+The edifice has been reconstructed at least twice; in the early 19th century after a fire and in the mid-20th century after an earthquake.

 History

-Guru Gobind Singh, the tenth Sikh Guru, was born in Patna, Mughal Empire on 22 December 1666.
+Guru Gobind Singh, the tenth Sikh Guru, was born in Patna on 22 December 1666.
 He spent his early years here before moving to Anandpur Sahib.
-Besides being the birthplace of Gobind Singh, Patna was also honored by the visits of Guru Nanak and Guru Tegh Bahadur.
+Besides being the birthplace of Guru Gobind Singh, Patna was also honored by the visits of Guru Nanak and Guru Tegh Bahadur.